CyVerse-learning-materials/SciApps_guide/step1.rst

 *Sample datasets*

 - Sample datasets are available under the ‘exampleData’ tab.
-These datasets are local to the SciApps computing resources to for minimize data transfers and should be used whenever possible for building workflows
+These datasets are local to the SciApps computing resources for minimizing data transfers and should be used whenever possible for building workflows

 ----